wtdcode/erigon/README.md

 ### Getting Started

+Building erigon requires both a Go (version 1.21 or later) and a C compiler (GCC 10+ or Clang).
 For building the latest release (this will be suitable for most users just wanting to run a node):

 ```sh